 You can learn more about index funds by learning how to choose an index fund to invest.

-When you are working in a company, you sometimes have access to information that is not public.
+When working in a company, you sometimes have access to information that is not public.
 Using this information to trade is called Insider Trading.

 Insider Trading is illegal!
 You should never use information that is not public to trade.

-For instance, if you know that the company is going to publish awful results in advance, you could sell all your stocks.
-Or if you know that your company will purchase another company and this will the stock jump, you could buy a lot of stocks in advance.
+For instance, if you know the company will publish awful results in advance, you could sell all your stocks.
+Or if you know that your company will purchase another company and this will cause the stock to jump, you could buy many stocks in advance.

 You should never do any of that!
 You are likely to get fired if your company finds out.
 And you are likely to get fined as well.

-A load fee is an upfront fee charged by some banks for investing in their funds.
+A load fee is an upfront fee some banks charge for investing in their funds.
 You should avoid this fee as much as possible.
-This fee is taken out of your invested money before it hit the fund.
+This fee is taken out of your invested money before it hits the fund.

 In Switzerland, there are still many banks that charge load fees.
 For instance, they may charge a 1% load fee.
 If you invest 10’000 CHF into their funds, you will have to pay 100 CHF directly.